Marcuuu/test-readme/README.md

 ### Dropdown List

 Drop down menus are easy to configure in Cirrus using lists.
-Simply wrap the button and the menu in a <code>list-dropdown</code> container and Cirrus will automatically style all the components for the dropdown menu.
-To display the menu on the right side, just add the <code>dropdown-right</code> class to the <code>list-dropdown</code> container.
+Simply wrap the button and the menu in a `list-dropdown` container and Cirrus will automatically style all the components for the dropdown menu.
+To display the menu on the right side, just add the `dropdown-right` class to the `list-dropdown` container.
 These dropdown menus can work straight out of the box and also support JavaScript events when needed.

 #### Dropdown with Seperate Button